yTax/steam-id-checker/README.md

 ## Known Issues

 - The tool may take time depending on the number of IDs being checked.
 I havent implemented threading to this tool yet.
+- If you delete the targets.txt file the tool will stop working because it wont be able to read the targets.

 ## To-do List